strimzi/strimzi-kafka-operator/api-conversion/README.md

 ```

 The convertor supports multi-document YAMLs.
-When your input YAML contains multiple Strimzi custom resources, they will be all converted.
+When your input YAML contains multiple Strimzi custom resources, they are all converted.
-If the input YAML also contains any other Kubernetes resources, they will be kept in the output file without being modified.
+If the input YAML also contains any other Kubernetes resources, they are kept in the output file without being modified.

 You can also list the help for the file conversion: